 Reusable fence panels also may be constructed easily to protect gardens.
-These 18- to 36-inch high panels (depending on species) exclude foraging rabbits, while allowing gardeners easy access.
-Panel frames can be constructed with 2- by 2-inch lumber.
+These 18- to 36-inch-high panels (depending on species) exclude foraging rabbits, while allowing gardeners easy access.
+Panel frames can be constructed with 2 × 2-inch lumber.
 A 1-inch mesh galvanized wire, such as poultry netting (18 to 36 inches high), is fastened to one side of the frame.
 Panels can be made in various lengths to match the size of the garden.
 Lightweight posts, such as electric fence posts, are sufficient for support.
 One post should be placed in each corner and at each junction of panels.
 Panels can be fastened to the posts using malleable wire.

 Using individual protectors to guard the trunks of young trees or vines is another form of exclusion.
 The best are cylinders made from woven wire netting.
 Poultry netting of one-half inch mesh in 20 gauge strips, 12 to 18 inches wide, can be formed into cylinders around trees.
 For adequate protection, these cylinders should be braced away from the trunk to prevent rabbits from pressing them against the trees and gnawing through them.

-A live trap can be constructed of wood using a few simple tools (figure.
-3).
+A live trap can be constructed of wood using a few simple tools (Figure 3).
 Place traps in areas with a lot of rabbit activity, evidenced by tracks and gnawing on woody plants.
-Use live traps that measure 6-by-6-by-24 inches.
-Lettuce, apples, carrots and corn are all good baits.
+Use live traps that measure 6 × 6 × 24 inches.
+Also, covering commercially available wire-mesh live traps with tarpaper (available where roofing supplies are purchased) and securing with annealed steel wire may be an effective alternative for trapping cottontails.
+Uncovered wire-mesh live traps are better suited for trapping jackrabbits.
+Lettuce, apples, carrots, and corn are all good baits.
 Always place the bait so the rabbit can see it with some at the outside entrance and the rest inside, beyond the trigger at the back.
 Be sure to check the traps daily.

-All box parts can be built from a single 1 × 8 inch board 10 ft. long (see diagram).
+All box parts can be built from a single 1 × 8 inch board 10 ft long (see Figure 3).

 Rabbit repellents often are unsatisfactory for protecting plants from rabbits, especially in the long-term.
 However, chemical repellents may provide some temporary protection from rabbit damage to trees, vines, or farm and garden crops.